auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_01-02.md

 — H. M. Deitel

 In this problem, you will simulate the operation of the turtle and create a digital sketchpad.
 Use a 20-by-20 rectangular 2-D array to represent the field.
 Fill it with the character '`.`'.
 Read commands from the user to the turtle one by one and execute them.
 Keep track of the turtle's current position and whether the pen is currently up or down.
+Stop when the user types `exit` or triggers the [EOF](https://en.wikipedia.org/wiki/End-of-file) condition on the keyboard.
 Please assume that the turtle always starts at the location (0, 0), it looks to the right, and its pen is up.

 | Command    | Meaning                |
 | ---------: | :--------------------- |